Recommendations for improving radiation protection in the operating theatre during fluoroscopy-guided interventional procedures

 For the medical professionals

-The errors block [in French]
+The theater of errors [in French]

 GPMED: Advisory Committee for Medical Exposure.
 The GPMED is called upon by ASN to give its opinions and, where applicable, recommendations in the field of radiation protection of professionals and the public for medical and forensic applications of ionising radiation.